ys-zhang/obsidian-vault-research/Compiler/Rust/Rust Cmd Tools.md

     - `cargo new some_lib --lib`: create a project with library crate
 - `cargo build`: build the current project
 - `cargo build --release` compile with optimizations
+- `cargo doc`: build doc for all dependencies
 - `cargo run`: compile and run
 - `cargo clean` rm builds
 - `cargo check`: checks your code to make sure it compiles but doesn’t produce an executable